 Evelyn’s love of language and stories grew from her Chicago roots in a multi-ethnic neighborhood of Irish brogues and pubs, Sicilian music and cannoli, and the Yiddish banter of delis.
 Religious traditions and rites of passage held sacred place regardless of denomination.
 A cradle Catholic, she believes in the power of the sacraments even as she sees a Church in crisis.
 Her writing asks hard questions yet reflects hope in the darkest hours.

 Evelyn built a career in public relations advocacy, later earning a graduate degree at the University of Wisconsin-Madison where she managed outreach programs in healthcare.
-When not exploring locales near and far with her husband, Evelyn enjoys the small pleasures of sharing backyard tomatoes, herbs and flowers with friends … and always, good conversation.
+When not exploring locales near and far with her husband, Evelyn enjoys sharing backyard tomatoes and good conversation with friends and family.
 She can often be spotted attending music and theatre venues or volunteering with community groups at food pantries and reading programs.